-The discount rate used to measure the total pension liability as of June 30, 2018, was 7.50 percent.
+The discount rate used to measure the total pension liability as of June 30, 2019, was 7.50 percent.
 The projection of cash flows used to determine the single discount rates assumes that plan member and employer contributions will be made at the current statutory contribution rates.
-Based on the selected assumptions, the fiduciary net position was projected to be available to make all future benefit payments of current plan members through fiscal year 2118.
+Based on the selected assumptions, the fiduciary net position was projected to be available to make all future benefit payments of current plan members through fiscal year 2119.
 Therefore, the discount rate is the long-term expected rate of return on pension plan investments, which was applied to all periods of projected benefit payments to determine the total pension liability.
-The discount rate used to measure the total pension liability was 7.50 percent.
-The use of a 7.50 percent discount rate was an improvement from the previous year, when the single blended rate was 5.42 percent.
+The discount rate used to measure the total pension liability was 7.50 percent, the same single discount rate that was used in fiscal year 2018.